 A team cannot submit their work on time without proper tools.
 Your employees need technical tools to support their flow of work and optimize productivity.
 The lack of these tools affects their communication with the IT team and others.

-So the company must provide its remote employees with a good internet connection, remote communication tools, project management tools, time tracking tools, video conferencing tools, direct messaging platform, email, etc. An ill-equipped team cannot communicate and collaborate well, thus, negatively impacting their success and motivation.
+So the company must provide its remote employees with a good internet connection, remote communication tools, project management tools, remote collaboration tool, time tracking tools, video conferencing tools, direct messaging platform, email, etc. An ill-equipped team cannot communicate and collaborate well, thus, negatively impacting their success and motivation.

 Micromanagement is a morale killer.
 But, learning about your employees’ personal lives and work styles can help build rapport and trust as well as increase their morale.
 For instance, instead of calling your employees now and then, why not use a time scheduling tool.
 Technology can help you know if your remote team is performing their tasks as they should be without the feeling that you’re micromanaging them.